duinomaker/HexoBlog/source/SICP/exercises/2.2/index.md

                 #t
                 rest-of-queens)

 to replace the original `examine` procedure.
-I thought that it would sacrifice readability of my program, and gave it up.
-But it this level of abstraction provides a fundamental basis for analyzing the algorithms in <a href="#Exercise-2-43">Exercise 2.43</a>.
+I gave it up thinking that it would sacrifice readability of my program.
+But this level of abstraction provides a fundamental basis for analyzing the algorithms in <a href="#Exercise-2-43">Exercise 2.43</a>.

 ## Exercise 2.43

-Exchanging the order of the mapping causes `(queen-cols (- k 1))` to be called for every element in `(enumerate-interval 1 board-size)`&hairsp;.
+Exchanging the order of the mapping causes `(queen-cols (- k 1))` to be invoked for every element in `(enumerate-interval 1 board-size)`&hairsp;.

 Let's say that $A_{k,n}$ is the number of all ways to place queens in the first $k$ columns of an $n\times n$ board.
 In the $8\times8$ case, we get

 $$\begin{array}{r|ccccccccc}k&0&1&2&3&4&5&6&7&8\\\\A_{k,8}&1&8&42&140&344&568&550&312&92\end{array}$$

 If we stipulate that `two-queens-safe?` (defined in <a href="#two-queens-safe">Exercise 2.42</a>) is the primitive operation, since it takes a constant time to determine whether two queens are safe with respect to each other.
-Let's say $B_{k,n}$ is the number `two-queens-safe?` is called when calling `(queen-cols k)` of the original algorithm, and the board is $n\times n$&hairsp;.
+Let's say $B_{k,n}$ is the number `two-queens-safe?` is invoked when calling `(queen-cols k)` of the original algorithm, and the board is $n\times n$&hairsp;.
 We have the recurrence

 $$B_{k,n}=\begin{cases}0\\,,&\text{if $k=0$}\\,;\\\\n(k-1)A_{k-1,n}+B_{k-1,n}\\,,&\text{if $k>0$}\\,.\end{cases}$$